Pure Soluble Creation Process

 How do coffee beans become granules?

-What is instant coffee made of?
+What is pure soluble coffee made of?

 FREQUENTLY ASKED QUESTIONS

-Is NESCAFÉ instant coffee real coffee?
+Is NESCAFÉ made from coffee only?

-How do we make instant coffee?
+How do we make pure soluble coffee?

 How is freeze dried coffee made?